3 charged after 11-year-old gives birth in Missouri bathtub

 The man was charged last week and bond was set at $10,000 cash only.
 Charging documents say he entered the country illegally and was previously deported.
 Bail also was set at $10,000 for the woman and $25,000 for the teen.

 No attorneys are listed for them in online court records.
-(AP) CPS
+The Associated Press is not identifying the family members to protect the girl's identity.
+(AP) RS RS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)